Alexandre Chabot

-Alexandre Chabot (born December 27, 1981) is a French professional rock climber, specialising in lead climbing.
+Alexandre Chabot (/fr/; born 27 December 1981) is a French professional rock climber, specialising in lead climbing.
 He won three consecutive Lead Climbing World Cups and three consecutive Rock Masters.
 In France, he was awarded seven times the national Lead Climbing Champion title.

 Biographic notes

 He discovered climbing when he was six years old, during a vacation with his parents at Col des Grand Montets, near Chamonix.
 When he was 13 he joined a local climbing club.

 In 1997 (age 16) he redpointed his first 8a route, Rêve de Papillon (Buoux, France).

 In 2000 (age 18) he won his first World Cup medal.